ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

 ## Bounded Channels

-Channels act as medium to communicate data between domains and can be shared between multiple sending and receiving domains.
+Channels act as a medium to communicate data between domains and can be shared between multiple sending and receiving domains.
 Channels in Multicore OCaml come in two flavours: